chris-milne/chris-milne.github.io/_posts/2016-06-25-Experience.markdown

 * Developed skills in technical communication including writing, editing, design, UX and usability, and instructional design
 * Created a wide variety of technical communication deliverables including a white paper, proposal, tutorial, and user manual
 * Presented technical communication deliverables using a variety of techniques including authoring tools for print, online, and mobile; screen casting; and oral presentations
-* Worked extensively in groups with other writers as well as a culminating project in collaboration with Algonquin College's mechanical engineering students
+* Worked extensively in groups with other writers as well as in a culminating project in collaboration with Algonquin College's mechanical engineering students

 July 2014 - September 2015